BC Children's Hospital Foundation

 Finances

-BC Children’s Hospital Foundation is a Major 100 charity, one of Canada’s largest charities in terms of donations.
-It received $66.5m in donations in F2023.
-Administrative costs are 13% of revenue (excluding investment income), and fundraising costs are 18% of donations.
-This results in total overhead spending of 31%.
-For every dollar donated to the charity, 69 cents are available to go to the cause, which is within Ci’s reasonable range.
+In F2024, BC Children’s Hospital Foundation received $76.4m in donations.
+Administrative costs were 12% of revenues, less investment income.
+Fundraising costs were 18% of donations.
+Total overhead spending was 31%.
+For every dollar donated, 69 cents are available to go to the cause.
+This is within Ci’s reasonable range for overhead spending.

-The charity’s reserve funds earned $20.7m in investment income in F2023, at an estimated rate of return of 4%.
-Over the past five years, Ci estimates the BCCHF’s investment returns have averaged 7%.
-At F2023 year end, alternative investments, that include private debt and infrastructure, account for 21% ($111.4 million) of BCCHF's investment portfolio ($102.1 million in F2022 - 21%).
+The charity’s reserve funds earned $46.3m in investment income in F2023, at an estimated rate of return of 9%.
+Over the past five years, Ci estimates the BCCHF’s investment returns have averaged 8%.

-Charity Intelligence has sent this update to BC Children’s Hospital Foundation for review.
+This charity report is an update that has been sent to BC Children’s Hospital Foundation for review.
 Changes and edits may be forthcoming.

 Financial Review